OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 <!--Add copy here -->

-## Initiative
+### Initiative

-When things get dicey, each character and opponent gets a turn.
-One player rolls 1d6 for their side versus a roll by the gamemaster.
-Each side modifies its die with the `lowest Combat Proficiency` of those entering initiative.
+When things get dicey, the protagonists and antagonists get a turn.
+One player rolls 1d6 for the PC's side versus a roll by the gamemaster for the NPC's side.
+Each side modifies its die with the `lowest Proficiency` from its side.

-Participants may add their Dexterity bonuses in a one-on-one conflict, and reach weapons gain advantage on initiative rolls versus non-reach weapons.`
+In one-on-one conflicts, the participants may add their DEX bonuses.
+Also, reach-weapons gain advantage on initiative versus non-reach-weapons.

-The side with the highest roll gets to declare their actions first and chooses the order of character actions as needed; this simulates the characters working together in combat.
+The side with the highest roll gets to declare their actions first and may choose the order of actions from among their side as warranted; this simulates the party working together.

+## Resource-Die

+Used for resource management and situations where step-die mechanics can be utilized.
+This system could replace counting ammo, effort, fatigue, healing, rations, torches, lantern oil, and certain kinds of damage like fire, holy water, and poison.
+The step-mechanics follow this order up or down: d4, d6, d8, d10, d12, d20.
+Starting at the appropriate end, either a d4 or a d20, when a 1-2 is rolled, you drop or rise to the next die.
+When you reach the opposite end of the chain, the situation changes, generally for the worse.